juliesymons/juliesymons.github.io/index.md

 ### Libraries

 The CCT platform consists of several libraries, each contained in separate github repositories, under the `hpe-cct` root directory.
-The **cct-tutorial** has dependencies on these libraries.
+The [cct-tutorial](https://github.com/hpe-cct/cct-tutorial) has dependencies on these libraries.

 **cct-core** - This is the core library and API.
 It contains the compiler and runtime system necessary to optimize and distribute a CCT application.
 This package is currently imported as `libcog`.
-The **cct-core** repository also contains the visual debugger, `cogdebugger`, though it is in a separate package.
+The [cct-core](https://github.com/hpe-cct/cct-core) repository also contains the visual debugger, `cogdebugger`, though it is in a separate package.

 **cct-io** - This library provides a set of objects which can be used for getting data into and out of a running CCT application using the field initialization, *sensor*, and *actuator* primatives that are part of the cct-core API.
 For example, it has APIs to read an image file or movie file.
-This package is currently imported into some of the tutorial examples as `cogio`.
+It is package is currently imported into some of the tutorial examples as `cogio`.
+Here is the link to the [cct-io](https://github.com/hpe-cct/cct-io) repository.

 **cct-nn** - This library provides APIs to support deep learning and neural networks.
 This package is currently imported into some of the tutorial examples as `toolkit.neuralnetwork`.